Aarononomous/MCR/README.md

 ### TODO

-1. move library to new folder and files

-2. update GitHub

-    * add readme

-3. split MCR into files
+1. split MCR into files

-4. remove space in labels
+2. remove space in labels

-5. clip field to [0,1]
+1. clip field to [0,1]

-6. add nodes for empty spaces
+1. add nodes for empty spaces

-7. add graph functions (as stubs)to MCR
+1. add graph functions (as stubs)to MCR

-8. display graphs over the image
+1. display graphs over the image

-9. implement basic graph-handling
+1. implement basic graph-handling

-10. import shape colors from SVG's
+1. import shape colors from SVG's

-11. overlap colors?
+1. overlap colors?

-12. graph library
+1. graph library

-13.add tolerance for point comparisons
+1.add tolerance for point comparisons

-14. shape adjacency to (labeled) graph - partition of the plane
+1. shape adjacency to (labeled) graph - partition of the plane
     * special case where $s$ and $g$ are in the same partition

-15. When ordering obstacles by property x in some algorithm, can we color them to show the order?
+1. When ordering obstacles by property x in some algorithm, can we color them to show the order?

 ## Author